hashbbg/bbgchallenge7/README.markdown

 #### Theme:

-The theme will be picked out using [videogamena.me](http://videogamena.me/) before the contest start, and announced here.
+The theme will be picked out using [videogamena.me](http://videogamena.me/) before the contest start (by yours truly, @hughfdjackson), and announced here.

+**N.B: The first non-adult-ish theme**

 ## Rules